Most dogs will suffer from the occasional bout of diarrhea.

 About 12 to 24 hours after the diarrhea appears to have subsided, start feeding your dog again.
 However, don’t just fill up his food dish and let him stuff himself.
 Instead, you’ll want to give him several very small meals comprised of bland food (boiled or baked chicken and white rice) over the course of one to three days to let his intestines recover gradually.

 It’s also worth considering if any long-term changes to your dog’s diet need to be made.
-If diarrhea is a regular problem for your pooch, talk it over with your vet and consider switching to a dog food designed for dogs with sensitive stomachs or discuss switching your dog to a different medication or other supplements (if he’s taking anything)
+If diarrhea is a regular problem for your pooch, talk it over with your vet and consider switching to a dog food designed for dogs with sensitive stomachs, a dog food designed to produce firmer stools, or a dog food that’s good for treating diarrhea.
+You can also discuss switching your dog to a different medication or other supplements (if he’s taking anything)

 Are There Any Good Dog-Friendly Alternatives to Imodium?